aws-samples/stable-diffusion-on-eks/README.md

+# NOTE: This repository will be migrated to https://github.com/aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-webui-on-aws after May 6th, and this repo will be archived at that time.
+Please bookmark new repository for further upgrade.

 # Stable Diffusion on EKS

 Implementing a fast scaling and low cost Stable Diffusion inference solution with serverless and containers on AWS